 The name slaps me hard in the face.
-It’s the same name that Ty was muttering in his sleep before I’d left.
+It’s the same name that Ty had been muttering in his sleep before I’d left.
 The conversation I’d overheard between Tasha and Daff comes back to me.
 Whoever this guy is, they’d said I was connected to him.
 If context clues are any indication, he’s connected to Ty as well.
-The pieces of the puzzle fit together, but if tonight has taught me anything it’s that I shouldn’t jump to conclusions.
-More than that, maybe I just don’t want the conclusion that I’ve jumped to be true.
+The pieces of the puzzle fit together—but if tonight has taught me anything, it’s that I shouldn’t jump to conclusions.
+More than that, maybe I just don’t want for the conclusion that I’ve jumped to to be true.
 So, I ask.

 “What does this ‘Mr. G’ have to do with me and Ty?”